tranquangvu/react-native-uploader/README.md

 # react-native-uploader
-A React Native module for uploading files and camera roll assets.
+A React Native module for uploading files and camera roll assets in Android and iOS.
 Supports progress notification.

+## Note
+This module is a cover of [https://github.com/g6ling/react-native-uploader](https://github.com/g6ling/react-native-uploader).
+I cover it to make it suitable for my project.
+And I see it useful and share it.

+Thanks to @g6ling for great module.

 ## Install
 ### Use rnpm